Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the order message.

 Sender and Receiver use different schemas within one database.
 This creates a separation on logical level (schemas can be secured independently) while retaining the benefits of having a single physical database.
 Each schema contains, apart from business data, queues for the NServiceBus endpoint and tables for NServiceBus persistence.
-If no schema is specified, the transport will default to using the `dbo` schema.

 ### Sender project

-The Sender does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed as messages to the back-end.
-It is configured to use the SQL Server transport with SQL persistence.
-The transport is configured to use a non-standard schema `sender` and to send messages addressed to the `receiver` endpoint to a different schema.
+The Sender mimics the front-end system where orders are submitted by the users and passed as messages to the back-end.
+It is configured to use the [SQL Server Transport](/nservicebus/sqlserver/) and the [In Memory Persistence](/nservicebus/persistence/in-memory).
+In Memory Persistence is used since for the purposes of this sample Sender does not need to persist and data.
+The transport is configured to use `sender` for the schema and to send messages addressed to the `receiver` endpoint to a different schema.

 snippet: SenderConfiguration